What is the adoption procedure?

 Can I place a deposit on a pet?

 Pets that have identification on them (collar with a tag, microchip or tattoo) are held by us for five (5) days.
-Pets without identification are held for three (3) days.
+Dogs without identification are held for three (3) days.
+Healthy cats are placed into adoption.
+Unsocialized cats are spayed/neutered and returned to the neighborhood where they were found.

 During this “hold/wait” time you may select and place a $20 non-refundable deposit on a Lost Dog or Cat.